waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test 2 (Southern Pile):** Moved down from (14, 26) to land on the twig pile at (14, 27).
   - **Result:** No event triggered.
 The FARFETCH'D did not appear.
   - **Conclusion:** Hypothesis disproven.
 Voluntarily stepping on the twig piles is not the trigger.

+- **BREAKTHROUGH:** Stepping on the one-way ledge at (27, 22) triggers the FARFETCH'D to appear at (29, 22).
+This is a confirmed trigger.